Evaluating digital accessibility providers: 13 key questions to ask

 Summary: With a variety of digital accessibility providers on the market, how do you choose the one that best fits your organizational needs?
 We equip you with 13 key questions to ask during your evaluation process.
 There are a variety of digital accessibility providers on the market today offering varying levels of service and support.
 Most excel in one area.
-For example, some solutions only provide the technology that automatically scans a website for accessibility issues.
+For example, some solutions only provide the technology that automatically scans a website for accessibility findings.
 Others rely on technology to attempt to fix a percentage of identified issues.
-Still others will take it beyond technology and involve professional testers using assistive technology to audit your digital experience.
+Still others will take it beyond technology and involve professional testers using assistive technology to evaluate your digital experience.
 How do you know what capabilities you need?
 Or if you do know, how do you find the solution that will best support your organizational accessibility objectives?
 Below, we equip you with 13 key questions to ask as you’re evaluating digital accessibility providers.
 For a more comprehensive approach to your buying decision, request our Digital Accessibility Buyer’s Guide.

 Questions to ask a potential digital accessibility provider